rynmurdock/rynmurdock.github.io/index.md

 * Lower barriers to access to ML systems posed by data-efficiency issues and compute-requirements, and
 * Adapt ML models for creative uses in ways that are process-focused, weird, &/or focus on individual aesthetics.

-I'm also interested in & have worked in Psychology, Linguistics, Art, Human & Computer Vision, and Materials Informatics.
+I'm also interested in & have worked in Art, Psychology, Linguistics, Human & Computer Vision, and Materials Informatics.

-For inquiries, contact rynmurdock(at)gmail[dot]com
+For inquiries, contact rynmurdock(at)gmail[dot]com -- note that the lack of an "a" is correct :)

 # Selected links of Note